2021 Grammys Postponed Amid Coronavirus Pandemic - E! Online

 The Weeknd, who released his album After Hours in March, was one of the artists who felt snubbed by the organizers as he was not nominated for any category.
 The "Blinding Lights" singer took his frustration to Twitter at the time, writing, "The Grammys remain corrupt.
 You owe me, my fans and the industry transparency…"

-On a different note, fellow Canadian crooner Justin Bieber, who is nominated in four separate categories, took issue with the fact that his album Changes was only considered for Pop awards.
+On a different note, fellow Canadian crooner Justin Bieber, who is nominated in four separate categories, took issue with the fact that his album Changes was only considered in the pop music categories.

 "To the Grammys, I am flattered to be acknowledged and appreciated for my artistry," he wrote in an Instagram post.
 "I am very meticulous and intentional about my music.
 With that being said, I set out to make an R&B album.
 Changes was and is an R&B album.
 It is not being acknowledged as an R&B album which is very strange to me."